 The Enhanced Rating System Has Launched

-The Five-Star Quality Rating System was created to help healthcare consumers, families, and caregivers make more informed comparisons and ask better questions about the topics in nursing home care they care most about.
-The latest enhancements leverage data on weekend staffing rates (for nurses and turnover among nurses and administrators), integrating this information to increase transparency.
-This initiative stems from the Biden-Harris Administration’s efforts to improve nursing home quality and the care residents receive.
+The Five-Star Quality Rating System was originally created to help healthcare consumers, families, and caregivers make more informed comparisons and ask better questions about the topics in nursing home care that are most pressing to them.
+The Biden-Harris Administration has sought to build on these efforts to improve nursing home quality and the care residents receive.

 The emphasis on turnover comes from CMS research, which finds that higher turnover is associated with a lower quality of care.
 For example, nurses who have worked longer at a facility are more familiar with residents and administrators who have longer tenures are able to create stable leadership and more consistent protocols and policies.

 It’s important to keep in mind that these changes aren’t happening in a vacuum.
-In late August 2022, CMS announced new minimum staffing requirements to ensure each facility is maintaining staff who are properly trained and are able to provide the quality of care their residents need.
+In late August 2022, CMS proposed new minimum staffing requirements to ensure that each facility is maintaining staff who are properly trained and are able to provide the quality of care their residents need.
 To accomplish this, CMS launched a multi-faceted effort to determine minimum levels and types of staffing needed to maintain safety and care quality.
 This initiative has included a Request for Information (RFI) and a new study.